Biden is president, but Trump's election lies are still being amplified by his media allies - KION546

 Negrin also pointed out that election-denying lawmakers have been welcomed on other network TV shows in recent weeks, and said that “the only Sunday show that doesn’t book these Big Liars is ‘SOTU'” on CNN.

-ABC reps would say Scalise was challenged, again and again, by host Jon Karl.
+ABC representatives would say Scalise was challenged, again and again, by host Jon Karl.
 They’d say viewers saw how Scalise evaded the questions and saw how Karl held him accountable.
-They’d say that Monday’s “GMA” is airing an exclusive interview with a police officer who defended the Capitol on 1/6.
+They’d say that Monday’s “GMA” aired an exclusive interview with a police officer who defended the Capitol on 1/6.
 They’d say that all of this is part of a news outlet’s mission.
 But are those defenses persuasive to you when democracy is on the line?

 The new “Lost Cause”